-The reason I think it is important to answer this question is because even though it looks like spaghetti strands, it isn’t just like the pasta version.
-Kids are smart and if you are trying to get them to try something new and you tell them one thing and they experience another, they won’t trust you anymore.
-Just be honest with them in that it looks like spaghetti noodles, but the flavor and texture are different but still delicious!
+Real talk.
+Even though spaghetti squash looks just like a noodle, it doesn’t taste exactly like a noodle.
+Kids are smart.
+If you try to get them to try something new, and you tell them one thing and they experience another, they won’t trust you anymore.
+Just be honest with them about how it looks like spaghetti noodles, the flavor and texture are different, but it’s still delicious!

-Homemade enchilada sauce, lots of veggies and creamy refried beans involved in this amazing dish.
+Homemade enchilada sauce, lots of veggies and creamy refried beans in this amazing dish.

 Everything you love about lasagna, but with more nutrition, and leaves you feeling much less heavy after you eat it!

 This recipe is a combination of two of my favorites: spaghetti squash and fettuccine alfredo.
 The recipe relies on a easy, quick alfredo sauce made in a skillet and gently stirred with the rest of the ingredients.

 Delicious lemon-garlic sauce drizzled over a bed of spaghetti squash for a quick and yummy dinner.

 Stuffed with chicken, black beans, tomatoes, corn, peppers and topped with melty cheddar cheese all blended with Southwestern spices.